Roe deer

-The roe deer (Capreolus capreolus), also known as the roe, western roe deer, or European roe deer, is a species of deer.
+The roe deer (Capreolus capreolus), also known as the roe, western roe deer, or European roe, is a species of deer.
 The male of the species is sometimes referred to as a roebuck.
 The roe is a small deer, reddish and grey-brown, and well-adapted to cold environments.
-The species is widespread in Europe, from the Mediterranean to Scandinavia, from Scotland to the Caucasus, and east to northern Iran and Iraq.
+The species is widespread in Europe, from the Mediterranean to Scandinavia, from Scotland to the Caucasus, and east as far as northern Iran.